linuxhw/hw-probe/INSTALL.md

 Install on Manjaro
 ------------------

-For Manjaro 18 and newer:
+On Manjaro 18 or newer and derivatives (Mabox, etc.):

     sudo pacman -S hw-probe